MOUHA-89/holberton-printf/README.md

 Description: This repo contains all our code custom function called _printf() it's a fonction of language C from stdio.h and our function _printf() replicates the same process as the the C function printf().
 This is done as a part our training for a software development program.

-Commande de compilation: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c
+Command of compilation: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

 Requirements : Allowed editors: vi, vim, emacs All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl